Modding Dialogs

 {

-return false; // lines is disabled
+return false; // line is disabled

 }